Simatwa/python-tgpt/docs/README.md

 This project enables seamless interaction with [LLaMA](https://ai.meta.com/llama/) AI without requiring an API Key.

 The name *python-tgpt* draws inspiration from its parent project [tgpt](https://github.com/aandrew-me/tgpt), which operates on [Golang](https://go.dev/).
-Through this Python adaptation, users can effortlessly engage with LLaMA's capabilities, fostering a smoother AI interaction experience.
+Through this Python adaptation, users can effortlessly engage with LLaMA's capabilities *(alias **LEO** by Brave)*, fostering a smoother AI interaction experience.

 ### Features